 Is Sarcastic Voice in Young Adult Fiction a Requirement?

-As you readers know, there is a lot of room on shelves for sarcastic teen voices (read a previous post on the topic here).
+As you readers know, there is a lot of room on shelves for sarcastic voice in young adult fiction.
+(Check out my previous post on writing teenage characters.)
 But you can’t just give readers a sarcastic, quippy voice and a character who is biting and caustic and call it a day.
 That’s not all there is to teen voice or teen characters.
 In fact, writers who think that they’ve made an instant teenager by adding one part extra sarcasm are a big pet peeve of mine.

 Another pet peeve of mine is when the sarcasm comes out in inappropriate times or doesn’t feel genuine in a situation or for a character, as with the situation Kathryn is describing.
 I feel that voice does have to be consistent.
 And, yes, humor and sarcasm can come together to create a voice.
 But not all situations do well with humor, quips, or sarcasm.